maheshacharya/hippo-docker-deployments/README.md

  * OpenShift
  * Rancher

-While Docker Compose is great for running test and demo clusters, Docker Swarm and Kubernetes could be a great fit for Prodution cluster.
-Using Openshift and Rancher Orchestration platforms -- you can even run multiple clusters (multi tenant) of the same application and manage them more elegantly and effortlessly.
+While Docker Compose is great for running test and demo clusters, Docker Swarm and Kubernetes could be a great fit for a production cluster.
+Using Openshift and Rancher Orchestration platforms -- you can even run multiple clusters (multi-tenant) of the same application and manage them more elegantly and effortlessly.

 Using these deployment schemes, you can achieve run highly scalable cluster of web applications.
-Using Kubernetes, you can ahieve even dynamic auto scaling capabilities.
+Using Kubernetes, you can achieve even dynamic auto-scaling capabilities.

 The links below will take you to the documentation of specific deployment schemes, choose one or more that suits you the best.